Are you looking for a German Shepherd rescue in Alabama?

 Why Rescue a German Shepherd in Alabama?

-You now have a list of rescues, shelters, and organizations you can adopt a German Shepherd in Alabama.
+You now have a list of rescues, shelters, and organizations where you can adopt a German Shepherd in Alabama.

 Adopting a dog is a life-changing decision and a huge commitment.
 You’ll need to get all the family on board to share doggy chores, including ongoing socialization, training, and essential daily care.
-Here’s why you should consider adopting a German Shepherd in Alabama.

 1. Alabama animal shelters are overcrowded